Cowed by Chinese regulators, Didi plans New York delisting and Hong Kong debut | Business

 Didi said in its IPO prospectus it had obtained ride-hailing permits for cities that collectively accounted for the majority of its total rides.
 It has not responded to further queries about permits.
 Those problems had been the main obstacle to the company conducting an IPO in Hong Kong earlier and it remains to be seen whether the bourse will approve it now, sources with knowledge of the matter said on Friday.
 "I don't think Didi qualifies to be listed anywhere before it ... sets up effective protocols to manage and ensure the drivers' responsibility and benefits," said Nan Li, associate professor for finance at Shanghai Jiao Tong University.

-The Hong Kong bourse did not immediately respond to Reuters requests for comment.
-Shares in the exchange, however, jumped 5% on prospects of a Didi listing.
+The Hong Kong bourse does not comment on individual companies, a spokesperson said.
+Shares in the exchange, however, jumped 4% on prospects of a Didi listing.
 Sources have also told Reuters that Didi is preparing to relaunch its apps in China by the end of the year in anticipation that Beijing's cybersecurity investigation into the company would be wrapped up by then.

 Didi provided 25 million rides a day in China, according to first-quarter data.
 It made its New York debut on June 30 at $14 per American Depositary Share, but those shares have since slid 44% until Thursday's close, valuing it at $37.6 billion.
 SoftBank's Vision Fund owns 21.5% of Didi, followed by Uber Technologies Inc with 12.8%, according to a filing in June by Didi.